Skip to content

 "include": ["lang/[locale]/*.php"],

-"exclude": ["lang/[locale]/my-file.php"]
+"exclude": ["lang/[locale]/config.php"]

 }